u128str/MCTDHB/README.md

 ## A. How2 Get the sources of the MCTDHB package?
 <details>
 <summary> Click here to see how to get ./MCTDHB-master with git, wget or curl:</summary>
-a)  Clone latest iversion of the MCTDHB package to the directory MCTDHB-master:
+a)  Clone the latest version of the MCTDHB package to the directory MCTDHB-master:
 <pre><code>
 git clone https://github.com/u128str/MCTDHB.git MCTDHB-master
 </code></pre>